MarLizZo/MarLizZo/README.md

 ### Hi there 👋
 #### I'm Marco Cristofori, known also as LizZo.
-I'm currently a student at EPICODE, soon i'll be a Full-Stack Developer.
+I've ended my journey at EPICODE, now i'm a Full-Stack Developer.
 Here are my skills.
 <br /><br />